nliaudat/kelvin/adversarial_critique.md

 ## What the Evil Critic Would Say

+> *Note: The specific claims referenced in this section (OTP labeling, quantum-resistant framing, bulletproof/unbreakable language, C1–C5 as informal estimates, Lyapunov/entropy conflation, Euler entropy numbers, Deep Physical Binding, reseeding circularity, and the 2¹⁹²⁰ derivation) have been addressed in points 1, 3, 4, 7, 10, 17, 18, 21, and 26 respectively.
+This section is preserved as the original framing narrative to show the difference between the pre-fix and post-fix state of the project.*
+>
 > *"The authors have wrapped ChaCha20 XOR (effectively) in a very elaborate key derivation scheme and then called it a 'quantum-resistant one-time pad.'
 The OTP label is wrong (stream cipher), the 'quantum resistant' label applies only to SHAKE256 (which is in every other post-quantum cipher anyway), and the 'computationally unbreakable' language is unpublishable in any peer-reviewed venue.*
 >
 > *The Kani proofs prove the code doesn't crash.
 The NIST tests prove it doesn't fail a randomness filter.
 Neither proves anything about cryptographic security.
 The 'conjectures C1–C5' are informal estimates with no security reductions.
 The Lyapunov exponent is a qualitative indicator, not a security parameter.*